 The Olissippo Castelo Hotel is located in a very quiet area of Alfama with some of the greatest views of any hotel in the city.
 It is only a fifteen or twenty-minute walk to the centre of town, but the steep hill makes the climb back to the hotel challenging if you are tired after a long day of sightseeing.
 There are plenty of cafes and restaurants nearby.

-Things to do
+Things to do in Lisbon in February

 The Hieronymites Monastery is a fascinating building that is well worth a visit.
 Dating from the 16th century, there is an impressive stone exterior featuring many carvings and statues, and the interior has many frescoes, columns and vaulted ceilings.